Home | Index | Submit Request | Share Photos | Share Tips | Active Topics | New Feedback | Contact Us | Search

 Measurements for game board:

-• Front and Back 8" by 6.25"
+• front and back 8" by 6.25"

-• Sides 4" by 6.25"
+• sides 4" by 6.25"

-• The bottom 4" by 8"
+• bottom 4" by 8"

-• Lid flap 8" by 2.5"
+• lid flap 8" by 2.5"

-• Top 8" by 3"
+• top 8" by 3"

 Vinyl Preparation:

 Now it is time to cut your vinyl, which will need to be larger than your board pieces.
-I cut mine 3/4 to an inch larger on each side (I tried cutting it to the size I wanted it to be when it was finished and had a real hard time sewing the pieces together).
+I cut mine 3/4 to an inch larger on each side (I tried cutting it to the size I wanted it to be when it was finished and had a really hard time sewing the pieces together).
 After sewing all the pieces together you will cut these edges down a bit.

 Measurements for vinyl:

-• Bottom 2 pieces of vinyl at 5.5" by 10.5"
+• bottom 2 pieces of vinyl at 5.5" by 10.5"

-• Sides 4 pieces at 5.5" by 7.75"
+• sides 4 pieces at 5.5" by 7.75"

-• Front and Back 4 pieces at 7.75" by 10.5"
+• front and back 4 pieces at 7.75" by 10.5"

-• Top 9.5" by 4"
+• top 9.5" by 4"

-• Lid flap 9.5" by 4.5"
+• lid flap 9.5" by 4.5"

 The Strap: